A reverse ergodic theorem for inhomogeneous killed Markov chains and application to a new uniqueness result for reflecting diffusions: Introduction

-Our argument follows the general outline of \cite{KW91}, with two fundamental changes: We characterize a reflecting diffusion as a solution of a {\em constrained martingale problem\/} rather than of a submartingale problem; We replace the Krein-Rutman theorem by our reverse ergodic theorem for inhomogeneous killed Markov chains.
+Our argument follows the general outline of \cite{KW91}, with two fundamental changes: We focus on semimartingale reflecting diffusions and characterize them as solutions of {\em constrained martingale problems\/} rather than of submartingale problems; We replace the Krein-Rutman theorem by our reverse ergodic theorem for inhomogeneous killed Markov chains.
 Preliminarly we apply the Markov selection results of \cite{CK19}, so that we can reduce to proving uniqueness among strong Markov reflecting diffusions.
-The characterization of a reflecting diffusion as a solution of a constrained martingale problem (more precisely a natural solution) is equivalent to the characterization as a solution of a stochastic differential equation used in \cite{TW93} and \cite{DW96}, but it avoids the need of the oscillation estimates required there.
+The characterization of a semimartingale reflecting diffusion as a solution of a constrained martingale problem (more precisely a natural solution) is equivalent to the characterization as a solution of a stochastic differential equation used in \cite{TW93} and \cite{DW96}, but it avoids the need of the oscillation estimates required there.
 In order to apply our ergodic theorem, we need to prove our uniform lower bounds: $(i)$ and $(ii)$ in Theorem \ref{th:ergodic}.
 We obtain the bound $(i)$ by means of some auxiliary functions that we construct by elaborating on the functions $\psi_{\alpha}$ and $\chi$ introduced in \cite{KW91} (or the corresponding functions introduced in \cite{VW85}, in the 2-dimensional case).
-In order to do this, we have to prove that, under our conditions, the parameter $\alpha$ in \cite{KW91} - the sign of which determines the probability that the reflecting Brownian motion in the cone hits the tip - satisfies $\alpha <1$ (Theorem \ref{th:alpha}).
-This follows from the fact that, under our conditions, the reflecting Brownian motion in the cone is a semimartingale.
-Thus we partly extend the 2-dimensional results of \cite{Wil85} to a cone in higher dimension.

-In order to verify the bound $(ii)$, we use a coupling argument based on Lemma 5.3 of \cite{CK18} (Lemma \ref{th:coupling}), the fact that, for any reflecting diffusion, $X$, the rescaled process $2^{2n}\,X(2^{-4n}\cdot )$ converges to the reflecting Brownian motion in the cone (the already mentioned Lemma \ref{th:scaling}), and the support theorem of \cite{KW91}.
+In order to do this, we have to prove that, under our conditions, the parameter $\alpha$ of \cite{KW91} (the one whose sign determines whether the reflecting Brownian motion hits the vertex of the cone) is strictly less than $1$ (Theorem \ref{th:alpha}).
+In fact, under our conditions, we can directly construct the reflecting Brownian motion as a semimartingale (Theorem \ref{th:cone-exist};) By modifying the proof of Theorem 5 of \cite{Wil85}, we show that this implies that $\alpha <1$.
+Thus we partially extend the 2-dimensional results of \cite{Wil85} to higher dimension.
+In order to verify the bound $(ii)$, we use a coupling argument based on Lemma 5.3 of \cite{CK18} (Lemma \ref{th:coupling}), the fact that, for any reflecting diffusion, $X$, the rescaled process $2^{2n}\,X(2^{-4n}\cdot )$ converges to a reflecting Brownian motion in the cone (the already mentioned Lemma \ref{th:scaling}), and the support theorem of \cite{KW91}.

-Finally, let us mention that the results presented here allow to obtain optimal conditions for existence and uniqueness of reflecting diffusions in piecewise smooth domains in dimension $2$ (\cite{CK22}).